ajavamind/Processing-Cardboard/README.md

 ## Notes:
   1. The magnet pull trigger is no longer supported.
 Please use Cardboard V2 headset.
   2. No library build was defined here to make a Processing Android SDK library or mode for use with the Processing IDE.
-  3. With Google VR SDK, version 0.8.0, the use minimum build is Android 4.4 (19).
+  3. With Google VR SDK, version 0.8.0, the minimum build is for Android 4.4 (19).
 This happens to be better for faster image/photo processing and display

 ## Processing Coding Notes:
   1. You must include a call to background() in the draw() method.